richarah/alproot/README.md

 ## What is this?

-Alproot is a lightweight (<10MB), truly rootless, Alpine-based sandbox environment running in `proot` instead of a traditional `fakeroot`/`chroot` sandbox.
+Alproot is a lightweight, truly rootless, Alpine-based sandbox environment running in `proot` instead of a traditional `fakeroot`/`chroot` sandbox.

 May be brought up without access to a package manager, superuser privileges, `LD_PRELOAD` tricks, preinstalled `fakeroot` or other luxuries commonly taken for granted when setting up such environments.

+## Motivation

+The project aims to provide a truly rootless (i.e. rootless to set up and configure, not only to run) alternative to established out-of-the-box `chroot` environments such as `debootstrap` and `alpine-chroot`, while also maintaining a significantly smaller footprint than extant alternatives (~10MB)

+#### Truly rootless?

+While a wide range of supposedly rootless sandboxes are available, most of these require superuser privileges to actually *set up*, pull in a variety of dependencies which require access to system-wide resources.
+In other words, these may not be rootless in practice if the host does not already have these dependencies installed.

 ## Setup and run

 ```
 # Extract rootfs

 tar -xzvf alproot-env.tar.gz -C env
 # Initialise & enter proot environment
 ./alproot.sh